If you're an Android phone owner, the Huawei Watch GT 3 and Samsung Galaxy Watch 4 that deserve to be high on your list.

 Both the Samsung Galaxy Watch 4 and the Huawei Watch GT 3 adopt round designs, but those circular looks do sit differently on the wrist.

-We found both comfortable wear and for the money you're paying, the materials, screens and straps are high quality, whichever one you go for.
+We found both comfortable to wear and for the money, you're paying, the materials, screens, and straps are high quality, whichever one you go for.

 Samsung's smartwatch comes in two versions - the sportier-feeling Galaxy Watch and the Galaxy Watch Classic, which aims to offer more traditional watch styling.
 So on the Classic, you're getting a more pronounced bezel that can physically rotate, and the regular Galaxy Watch is lighter and nicer to work out with.

-There's metal casing and straps that are swappable, though we design of the straps used on the Galaxy Watch will definitely make it trickier to throw on any third party strap.
+There are metal casings and straps that are swappable, though we design of the straps used on the Galaxy Watch will make it trickier to throw on any third-party strap.

-The GT3 comes in two size options (46mm and 42mm) and give you a mix of stainless steel and plastic in the case and the option to pair up fluoroelastomer, leather or a steel strap.
+The GT3 comes in two size options (46mm and 42mm) and gives you a mix of stainless steel and plastic in the case and the option to pair up fluoroelastomer, leather, or a steel strap.